microsoft/MicrosoftCloud/tutorials/docs/Take-A-Break-Reminder-App/06-Creating-Interface-File-JWT.md

 ---
-title: Session 07 - Creating the Interface file for JWT
+title: 7.
+Creating the Interface file for JWT
 sidebar_position: 1
 ---